1972 United States presidential election: Third parties

 The only major third party candidate in the 1972 election was conservative Republican Representative John G. Schmitz, who ran on the American Independent Party ticket (the party on whose ballot George Wallace ran in 1968).
 He was on the ballot in 32 states and received 1,099,482 votes.
 Unlike Wallace, however, he did not win a majority of votes cast in any state, and received no electoral votes, although he did finish ahead of McGovern in four of the most conservative Idaho counties.
 Schmitz's performance in archconservative Jefferson County was the best by a third-party Presidential candidate in any free or postbellum state county since 1936 when William Lemke reached over twenty-eight percent of the vote in the North Dakota counties of Burke, Sheridan and Hettinger.
 Schmitz was endorsed by fellow John Birch Society member Walter Brennan, who also served as finance chairman for his campaign.

 John Hospers and Theodora "Tonie" Nathan of the newly formed Libertarian Party were on the ballot only in Colorado and Washington, but were official write-in candidates in four others, and received 3,674 votes, winning no states.
 However, they did receive one Electoral College vote from Virginia from a Republican faithless elector (see below).
 The Libertarian vice-presidential nominee Tonie Nathan became the first Jew and the first woman in U.S. history to receive an Electoral College vote.
 Linda Jenness was nominated by the Socialist Workers Party, with Andrew Pulley as her running-mate.
-Benjamin Spock and Julius Hobson were nominated for president and vice-president, respectively, by the People's Party.
+Benjamin Spock and Julius Hobson were nominated for president and vice-president, respectively, by the People's Party at its national convention.